-Hopeful enthusiasts waited years for virtual reality (VR) to become accessible enough for the home.
-And with many of us suddenly stuck at home more, the idea of 'leaving' and entering a world of VR has become much more appealing.
+Hopeful enthusiasts waited years for virtual reality (VR) to be fit for home use.
+Today, with many of us suddenly stuck at home more, the idea of 'leaving' it behind and entering a virtual world is even more appealing.

-But it's not just boredom that's made VR more enticing; it's the tech too.
-Many things had to come together before at-home VR was plausible.
-Vendors needed to improve head-mounted displays (HMDs) so that VR gaming didn't lead to nausea.
-We also needed headsets that were somewhat affordable.
-Of course, games and apps that make the next-gen tech worthwhile, like Half-Life: Alyx, are crucial.
-Today, it's fair to say that VR gaming has all but arrived.
-We're here to help you find the best VR headset for you so you can enjoy incredible, immersive games and experiences right at home.
+But it's not just boredom making VR more enticing; it's also the tech.
+Many things had to come together before VR and VR gaming at home was realistic.
+Vendors had to improve head-mounted displays (HMDs) so that gaming wasn't nauseating.
+We also needed headsets that were at least somewhat affordable.
+Of course, games, like Half-Life: Alyx, and apps that make VR worthwhile are crucial.
+It's now fair to say that VR gaming has all but arrived.

 VR has grown so much that there are various ways you to get into VR gaming.
-There are HMDs that connect to gaming desktops / gaming laptops, smartphones, as well as the PlayStation VR (PSVR), which connects to a gaming console.
-There are even standalone headsets, or HMDs that don’t need to connect to anything at all.
+There are HMDs that connect to gaming PCs / gaming laptops, smartphones, as well as the PlayStation VR (PSVR), which connects to a gaming console.
+There are even standalone headsets, aka HMDs that don’t need to connect to anything at all.
 Just strap it on, and you're in VR.
-Plus, with distance learning growing, incorporating VR can keep lessons both immersive and engaging (Microsoft Flight Simulator counts, right?).

-Below are the best VR headsets for PC and gaming that are actually worth escaping reality to enjoy.
-And if the VR headset you're after doesn't include a great set of headphones, be sure to check out our Best Gaming Headsets page so that sound quality and isolation isn't the weakest link in your VR immersion.
+So to help you pick, below are the best VR headsets that are actually worth escaping realityfor.
+And if the VR headset you're after doesn't include a great set of headphones, be sure to check out our Best Gaming Headsets page, so that sound quality and isolation isn't the weakest link in your VR immersion.

 Quick Shopping Tips